-• Asset / Vegetation Management Open and Past-Due Work Orders
+Asset / Vegetation Management Open and Past-Due Work Orders

 SCE provides open and past-due work orders (notifications) counts as a snapshot in time at the end of each quarter.
-For example, for Q1 2020, a count of all open and past due work as of March 31, 2020, was provided.
 These figures include work orders that may have been constrained due to external factors that are outside of SCE's control (e.g., permitting and customer access) and include only work identified through inspection programs.